Deafness in the Philippines: International Deaf Education Association (IDEA)

 The International Deaf Education Association (IDEA) focus on vocational and missionary education for Deaf children on the islands of Bohol and Leyte.
 In 1991, IDEA was established in the Philippines as a non-profit organization.
 The only options for support from people across the world are donating to the organization, by sponsoring a child, sponsoring a teacher, or donating straight to the Digital Learning Fund or to the organization as a whole.

 Discovering Deaf Worlds (DDW)

 Discovering Deaf Worlds (DDW) provides education, encourages advocacy, aims to expand Deaf people's role in society, and building community development skills for Deaf Filipinos.
-In their past projects, they've focused on finding Deaf Costa Rican advocates to speak out for their Deaf community, giving Indian DeafDisabled children a chance at new life, and implementing leadership and community building skills in several Indian cities.
+In their past projects, they've focused on finding Deaf Costa Rican advocates to speak out for their Deaf community, giving Indian Deaf Disabled children a chance at new life, and implementing leadership and community building skills in several Indian cities.
 They also worked with PFD to demand that FSL be declared the national sign language of the Philippines.